Updated: Jun 11

 With such a high Resource cost, its a wonder that this card has Cantrip at all!
 However, it has a special condition that makes it less effective if it is played using an Initiative instead of its Resource cost.
 Once again, you'll need to make a choice during game play with this card.

 Should you quickly dump it from your hand for a small damage boost, or wait until you can pay the significant cost for somewhat inefficient damage?
 It may seem modest on paper, but the variable damage and investment levels lead to favorable options as the game nears its end.

 There are many more ways to manipulate your Initiatives, draw tons of cards, and even tap into the power of different timelines in more Wizard cards, Traits, and Specialization cards to be revealed!

-Play as the calculating and meticulous Wizard in Calbria, the first expansion to Ivion!
+Play as the calculating and meticulous Wizard in Ivion, the Herocrafting Card Game!

 You can find Calbria on Kickstarter, September 1st, 2020.
 Scroll down to subscribe to more updates!